-Hay fever and headshaking trial using Equine Breather
+Headshaking and allergies trial using an Equine Breather

-Curyghan had severe hay fever with headshaking, nose rubbing, and violent snorting every 10 seconds.
+Curyghan had severe headshaking and hayfever with nose rubbing, and violent snorting every 10 seconds.
 He was unable to graze for more than 5 or 10 minutes at a time.

-The red markers on the chart show that the headshaking and hay fever symptoms reduced in a few days (in the height of summer) and disappeared.
+The red markers on the chart show that the headshaking and allergy symptoms reduced in a few days (in the height of summer) and disappeared.

 Before the trial, Curyghan also had separation anxiety making him difficult to handle, poor hoof quality, a long term abscess (despite veterinary treatment), and he refused to allow his ears to be touched.
-These symptoms also disappeared during the trial and the photo shows Curyghan now enjoying a relaxing ear massage.
-Read more... see video
+These symptoms also disappeared during the trial.

 Three year old Meg's sweetitch was severe.
 Treatments had failed to relieve it and Meg had become dangerous to handle as a result of her distress.
 Owner Debbie was considering putting her to sleep because the sweet-itch was causing so much suffering.